-No, it is up to you to decide whether or not to take part in this additional study.
-You are free to withdraw at any time, without giving a reason and to continue in the main Fenland study.
+No, it is up to you to decide whether or not to take part in this study.
+You are free to withdraw at any time, without giving a reason.
 This would not affect the standard or type of care you receive.
-You can still be part of future studies even if you chose not to take part this time round.
+You can still be part of future studies even if you choose not to take part this time round.